styled-components/styled-components/README.md

   </a>
 </div>

-See the [theming doc](./docs/theming.md) for more detailed instructions about theming and the [shared component libraries doc](./docs/shared-component-libraries.md) for information about setting up a shared component library with `styled-components`.
+See the [theming doc](./docs/theming.md) for more detailed instructions.

 ## Docs